Eight EU countries warned over vulnerable property market - ESRB

 By Balazs Koranyi

-FRANKFURT The residential property market risks overheating in eight European Union countries, including Britain, partly from unintended effects of ultra-low interest rates, the EU's financial risk watchdog said on Monday.
+FRANKFURT, Nov 28 The residential property market is at risk of overheating in eight European Union countries, including Britain, partly due to the unintended effects of ultra low interest rates, the EU's financial risk watchdog said on Monday.

-The eight countries face a medium-term risk either from overvaluation or excessive household debt levels, a systemic risk to the bloc's financial stability that requires regulatory attention, the European Systemic Risk Board said in a report.
+The eight countries face a medium-term risk either from overvaluation or excessive household debt levels, a systemic risk to the bloc's financial stability and requiring regulatory attention, the European Systemic Risk Board said in a report.

-The ESRB issued warnings to Austria, Belgium, Denmark, Finland, Luxembourg, the Netherlands, Sweden and Britain.
-It asked local authorities to devise appropriate measures and noted the vulnerabilities of banks in an environment of persistently low interest rates.
+Headed by European Central Bank President Mario Draghi, the ESRB issued warnings to Austria, Belgium, Denmark, Finland, Luxembourg, the Netherlands, Sweden and Britain, asking local authorities to devise measures and noting the vulnerabilities of banks in an environment of persistently low interest rates.

-"Household indebtedness and the overvaluation of residential real estate develop over the course of years," ESRB chair and European Central Bank head Mario Draghi said while presenting the report to an EU parliamentary committee.

-"But, in the event of a shock, the related vulnerabilities can materialise quickly – for example, in the form of reduced household consumption, loan defaults and price falls."

-There was no mention of Germany, the bloc's biggest economy with a booming housing market, suggesting that sharp price increases noted in several key cities have not created systemic worries.
+Any mention of Germany, the bloc's biggest economy with a booming housing market, was absent however, suggesting that sharp price increases noted in several key cities have not yet created systemic worries.

 Trying to kick-start growth and inflation, central banks across Europe have kept rates near or below zero, cutting borrowing costs to record lows.

-Cheap credit is a boon to consumers but has pushed property prices to record highs in some markets, also increasing the risk that households might struggle to pay back debt once rates return to normal levels.
+The cheap credit is a boon to consumers but has pushed property prices to record highs in some markets, also raising the risk that households might struggle to pay back debt once rates return to normal levels.

+"The key vulnerabilities highlighted by the ESRB assessments are of a medium-term nature and relate to the rising indebtedness and ability of households to repay their mortgage debt or to the valuation or price dynamics of residential real estate," said the ESRB, whose deputy head is Bank of England Governor Mark Carney.

 STABILITY RISKS